indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-are-unicode-escapes-and-how-java-compiler-handles-them.md

 }
 {% endhighlight %}

 Can you guess what will be printed out now?
-The answer should be the same as before, right?.
+The answer should be the same as before, right?
 I'm sure some of you might suspect that this is a trick question and as a matter of fact, it is.
 This example will not compile at all.

 {% highlight bash %}
 $ javac NewLine.java